dosyago/graderjs/README.md

 ## Get Started from GitHub

-Click "Use This Template" and you will have a new repo, then clone it to your workspace and `cd` into it, and run:
+Click ["Use This Template"](https://github.com/c9fe/grader-base) on the base-repo and you will have a new repo, then clone it to your workspace and `cd` into it, and run:

 ```sh
 npm i